sumagnadas/dockerman/README.md

 - Go language
 - Resource isolation and limiting in Linux-based OSes
 - Nuances of privileged vs unprivileged containers on host systems
+- Daemon based development

+Started initially as a [small project](https://github.com/sumagnadas/small-projects/tree/master/container-from-scratch), but migrated to its own repo as the size of the project increased.

 ## Running the project
 1. Install dependencies